jcrist/msgspec/docs/source/supported-types.rst

 ``decimal``
 -----------

-`decimal.Decimal` values are serialized as their string representation in all protocols.
+`decimal.Decimal` values are encoded as their string representation in all protocols.
 This ensures no precision loss during serialization, as would happen with a float representation.